Cicurel family: Salomon (1881 – 1927)

-Joseph (Bey) Cicurel (1887-1939)
+Joseph Cicurel (1887-1939)

-Apart from managing the family's business after Solomon's death, Joseph, Moreno's second son and a strong believer in Egyptian nationalism, served on the Executive Committee of the Egyptian Chamber of Commerce and the Commission on Commerce and Industry.
-“Both these institutions promoted the economic and industrial development of Egypt and served as incubators for the doctrine of economic nationalism popularized by Talaat Harb Pasha."
+Apart from managing the family's business after Solomon's death, Joseph, Moreno's second son and a strong believer in Egyptian nationalism, served on the executive committee of the Egyptian Chamber of Commerce and the Commission on Commerce and Industry.
+"Both these institutions promoted the economic and industrial development of Egypt and served as incubators for the doctrine of economic nationalism popularized by Talaat Harb Pasha."

-In 1920 Joseph joined forces with Talaat Harb and prominent Jewish businessman Yusuf ‘Aslan Qattawi to create Egypt’s first national bank, Banque Misr.
+In 1920 Joseph joined forces with Talaat Harb and prominent Jewish businessman Yusuf 'Aslan Qattawi to create Egypt's first national bank, Banque Misr.
 He was one of the 10 founding directors who boldly aimed to break the foreign stranglehold over Egypt's economy, namely that of the British, French and Belgian, who were shareholders of Egypt's banks and financial institutions.
 Banque Misr was widely acclaimed as the embodiment of Egyptian economic nationalism.

-Joseph Cicurel participated personally in several of the ventures of Banque Misr throughout the 1920s and expanded the family’s participation in the broader sectors of economy.
+Joseph Cicurel participated personally in several of the ventures of Banque Misr throughout the 1920s and expanded the family's participation in the broader sectors of economy.
 He settled his family in Paris, where he represented Banque Misr and continued to handle European suppliers for the Cicurel stores.
 He died in Nottingham in 1939 on a buying mission for the family business.
 His family returned to Egypt at the start of WWII.

 Joseph had four children, Clément (b.
 1912), René (b.
 1916), Guy (b.
 1917) and Sylvain (b.
 1927).
 The three eldest participated in the family business when they became of age.
 René also competed in two automobile rallies, winning both the Rally of Solloum and the Cairo-Tripoli-Cairo Rally in the early 1950s.

-Salvator Bey Cicurel (1894–1976)
+Salvator Cicurel (1894–1976)

 Following the deaths of Salomon and Joseph, Salvator Cicurel managed the business single-handedly before being joined by Joseph's three eldest sons.
 Thereafter, he led the management of the Cicurel enterprise until it was sequestered.
 (See "Demise of Les Grands Magasins Cicurel" below for more detail.)

 Salvator was Egypt's national fencing champion.
 As captain, he led the Egyptian fencing team to win a silver medal at the 1928 Summer Olympic Games in Amsterdam.
 He was also chair of the Jewish Maccabee Sports Club.

 In addition to his many affiliations in sports and Egyptian commerce, Salvator was a founding member of the Friends of the Hebrew University in Jerusalem and served on the Cairo Sephardic Jewish Community Council for more than 20 years.
-In 1946, Salvator succeeded René Qattawi as President of the Council, a position he held until he left Egypt in 1956 for Milan.
+In 1946, Salvator succeeded René Qattawi as President of the council, a position he held until he left Egypt in 1956 for Milan.
 The following year he moved to Lausanne, Switzerland and remained there until his death in 1976.